apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 See the DELL EMC Networker Backup and Recovery plugin documentation for plugin specific information.
 :ref:`DELL EMC Networker Backup and Recovery Plugin`

-See the Veeam Backup and Recovery plugin documentation for plugin specific information.
+See the NAS Backup and Recovery plugin documentation for plugin specific information.
 :ref:`NAS Backup and Recovery Plugin`